oddstream/gosold/README.md

 Fourth, there is a version in C that uses the Raylib game engine and uses Lua to script the game variants.
 The design was good, but has problems with scaling cards.

-Fifth, there was a seond version in Go, using the Ebiten game engine, with help from gg/fogleman.
+Fifth, there was a second version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design is way better than the original attempt in Go, allows the option for scripting games, and has sharp graphics.

 Sixth, there was a complete rewrite in Lua + the LÖVE game engine.
 It replaced the second version, runs on Android/Linux/Windows, and is available in the Google Play Store.
 It's similar to the Go version, and the two get together to swap features and design ideas.

 Seventh, there is this version, again in Go + Ebiten.
 This time, the code is split into front end (display of piles and cards, interaction with mouse/pointer) and back end (implementation of variant rules).
 I've done this so I can play at creating a polymorphic solver.
+This version also uses a Lua VM (written in Go) to run script files that define the behaviour of each variant.

 ## Acknowledgements